|Salary||$29.22 - $36.49/hour; $5,064.80 - $6,324.93/month; $60,777.60 - $75,899.20/year|

 This continuous recruitment will remain open for the calendar year, or until the final filing date, whichever occurs first.
 The eligible list established from this continuous recruitment will expire by the end of the calendar year.
 Applicants will be eligible to reapply and take an examination if a new recruitment opens the following calendar year.

-To be considered for the next screening cut-off in this recruitment, please submit your application materials by October 5, 2022 at 5:00pm.
+To be considered for the next screening cut-off in this recruitment, please submit your application materials by February 1, 2023 at 5:00pm.
 The next testing session is tentatively scheduled for the week of February 20, 2023.

 Placer County offers a comprehensive benefits package to employees.
 The following information represents benefits currently available to permanent Placer County employees and may be subject to change.
 Applicants should inquire as to the most current benefit package during hiring interviews or by contacting the Human Resources Department.